zackfeldstein/suse-ai-fleet/README.md

 - For GPU-related issues with Ollama, ensure your nodes have proper NVIDIA drivers installed and the GPU is accessible to the container runtime
 - For GPU Operator issues, check the logs in the gpu-operator namespace
 - Check Fleet logs for any errors during chart deployment
+- If you see "invalid cluster scoped object" errors, make sure the namespace resources are in directories with `defaultNamespace: ""`

 ## Notes about GPU Configuration